The Landlord's Playbook

 9. Keep the yard clean - don't drop takeaways in the yard and expect the landlord to clean after you

-10. Each tenant must have one parking per flat.
-If it happens that you to have 2 cars, then one car will park outside or find other alternatives
+10. Each tenant must have one parking space per flat.
+If you have 2 cars, then one car will park outside or find other alternatives

 Safety and Security